Last updated July 15, 2020

 In effect May 22, 2020

 Beginning May 22 at 5 p.m., Executive Order 141 eases some restrictions on travel, business operations, and mass gatherings.
 Specifically, the order allows gatherings of no more than 25 individuals outdoors and 10 indoors, as long as proper social distancing practices are observed.
-Restaurants may begin offering dine-in service, and pools, salons, and personal care establishments may also open as long as all limit indoor occupancy to 50% of normal capacity and meet regular cleaning standards.
+This order has been extended to at least August 7, and wearable face masks are now required in indoor and outdoor public spaces where social distancing of six feet is not possible at all times.
+Restaurants may continue dine-in service, and pools, salons, and personal care establishments may also open as long as all limit indoor occupancy to 50% of normal capacity and clean regularly, and require customers to wear masks.
 Under this order, a number of nonessential businesses are to remain closed to the public, including bars, nightclubs, museums, playgrounds, gyms, fitness studios, and indoor entertainment venues.

 North Carolina’s Stay at Home Order